AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The general RTP payload format follows the RTP header format [RFC3550] and generic RTP header extensions [RFC8285], and is shown below.

 The dependency descriptor and AV1 aggregation header are described in this document.
-The payload itself is a series of OBUs, each preceded by length information as detailed later in this document.
+The payload itself is a series of OBU elements, preceded by length information as detailed later in this document.

 <pre><code>
  0                   1                   2                   3